 All elections must be ran in accordance with the Guild of Students governing documentations.

 If you believe a candidate or one of their campaign team has broken any of the rules and regulations of the election, you can submit a complaint.
 The Deputy Returning Officer will review these and appropriate sanctions will be put in place if someone has found to break these regulations.
-All complaints must be received by 4pm on 19th March 2020 to be reviewed.
+All complaints must be received by the close of voting to be reviewed.